naka-lab/Serket/docs/modules/mlda.md

 ```

 `mlda.MLDA` is a module for unsupervised classification based on multimodal latent Dirichlet allocation.
-It calculates the probabilities that each data is classified into each class, and modal features of the data are generated based on the classification.
+It computes the probabilities that each data is classified into each class, and modal features of the data are generated based on the classification.
 The probabilities and generated features are sent to the connected modules.